kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 The list of Pods making up a PodGroup for which a ResourceClaim is reserved is not exactly the same as the list of Pods consuming a ResourceClaim.
-References in the `status.reservedFor` list only contain Pods, or Pods' PodGroups, that have been processed by the DRA scheduler plugin and are scheduled to use the ResourceClaim.
+The `status.reservedFor` list only references Pods, or Pods' PodGroups, that have been processed by the DRA scheduler plugin and are scheduled to use the ResourceClaim.
 It is possible to have Pods that reference a PodGroup that has been allocated a claim, but haven't